Hey Jude (Beatles album): History

 The Hey Jude album was conceived by Allen Klein and Apple Records.
 Klein had negotiated a more lucrative contract for the Beatles with Capitol Records in 1969 which required one compilation album per year.
 He directed Allan Steckler of ABKCO/Apple to work on one.
 Steckler chose songs that had not appeared on a Capitol album in the United States and that spanned the group's career.
 He also focused more on recent singles than on earlier material.
-The absence of the songs from a US Capitol album was partially due to the Beatles' unwillingness to include single releases on their contemporaneous albums.
+The absence of the songs from a US Capitol album was partially due to the EMI's unwillingness to include single releases on their contemporaneous albums.
 This was a consequence of their arrangement with United Artists in 1964 and due to the habit of Capitol Records of recompiling the Beatles' British releases for local markets until 1967.

 Steckler chose not to include the original Parlophone single version of "Love Me Do"; "A Hard Day's Night", which had been released as a single by Capitol and was available on the United Artists soundtrack album; "I'm Down", which was the B-side of "Help!"; and "The Inner Light", the B-side of "Lady Madonna".
 He also overlooked "From Me to You", "Misery", and "There's a Place", which were first issued in the US by Vee Jay Records but had not yet been issued on a Capitol album.
 "Sie Liebt Dich", a German-language version of "She Loves You", and the single version of "Get Back" were also passed over.
 (The single version of "Let It Be" and its B-side, "You Know My Name (Look Up the Number)", had yet to be released.)
 Steckler and Apple had become disappointed with the Capitol Records release schedules and determined to promote the new album themselves.
 Steckler also took the tapes to Sam Feldman at Bell Sound Studios for mastering, rather than delivering them to Capitol.
 He would do this for several releases thereafter.